Who We Are

 Tinted Visual Stress glasses are very helpful when copying from the whiteboard allowing Dyslexics with Visual Stress to participate without any classroom disruptions as well as changing the whiteboard colour multiple times.

-Read123 tinted glasses are very beneficial in providing relief to those people who suffer from Photosensitive Epilepsy.
-Blue, Pink-Red/Rose and Purple tinted glasses have been shown in studies to have a suppressive effect upon photoparoxysmal responses.
-The colour of the tint varies from person to person although our Double Blue tint works very well.
+Read123 tinted glasses are very beneficial in providing relief to those people who suffer from Photosensitive Epilepsy. tinted glasses have been shown in studies to have a suppressive effect upon photoparoxysmal responses.
+The colour of the tint varies from person to person and our tints all work very well.
+Usually these are specific.
+Please ask us.

-Tinted glasses have long been used in the treatment of Migraine and recent studies suggest Rose coloured glasses can be helpful in greatly reducing the frequency of Migraine attacks when these glasses are worn continuously.
-The colour of the tint however varies from person to person but the most popular colours tend to be Sky Blue, Double Blue, Purple or Pink-Red/Rose.
+Tinted glasses have long been used in the treatment of Migraine and recent studies suggest coloured glasses can be helpful in greatly reducing the frequency of Migraine attacks when these glasses are worn continuously.
+The colour of the tint however varies from person to person but the most popular colours tend to be specific.
 Please ask us for more help on this.

 Muted coloured lenses can help with autistic children and adults.
-Our standard coloured glasses in Peach-Orange, Rose, Mint Green, Sky Blue and Neutral Grey will help in autism.
+Our standard coloured glasses will help in autism.
 If a customised bespoke tint is required we can make this too at an affordable price.

 produced the first truly anti-glare Dyslexia coloured overlays which reduce reflections better than any overlay on the market.
 These were accompanied by our tinted glasses for Visual Stress, Dyslexia, Autism and Photosensitive Epilepsy.